 There are various reasons why you may want to ‘cash in’ an investment.
-It could be that the asset is performing badly, or you have found a more attractive opportunity elsewhere.
-It might simply be that your circumstances have changed and you need to access your money.
+You may be unhappy with performance or have found a more attractive opportunity elsewhere.
+And if your circumstances change, you may need to access your money fairly quickly.

 Liquidity is not just about how easy it is to sell up, it is also whether you can do so without taking a loss.
 Generally, the more illiquid an asset, the higher the risk and potential returns, as you are likely to be rewarded for locking your money away over the longer term.

-Investment funds, on the other hand, combine a suite of different assets that may include property (or shares in property companies) alongside equities, bonds, etc. Because there is an established market for the underlying assets, it is much easier to find an instant buyer.
+Investment funds, on the other hand, enable you to invest in a suite of different assets that may include property (or shares in property companies) alongside equities, bonds, etc. Because there is an established market for the underlying assets, it is much easier to find an instant buyer.
 Also, unlike property, if you require small amounts of cash you can just sell the amount you need, not the whole investment.

 Risk and returns